abhay-venkatesh/abhay-venkatesh.github.io/README.md

 * Free-market healthcare and advanced biotechnology
 * The Longevity Project
 * Nuclear Energy
+* Technologies pertaining to resource constraint challenges in the long run
 * Space Exploration
 * Macro opportunities in the age of bubbles
 * Food engineering